pek100/IITC/README.md

-welcome to my IITC Projects page 🤗
+Welcome to my IITC Projects page 🤗
 ___________________________________________________________________________

 * Added a projects library website for easier project navigation 📃🧭